Armed Forces of the Philippines: Rank insignia

-The AFP, like the military forces of Singapore and Indonesia, uses unitary rank insignia for enlisted personnel, in the form of raised chevrons increasing by seniority, same for the Philippine Air Force which uses inverted chevrons from Airman 2nd Class onward only since recently.
-In the Philippine Navy these are supplemented by rating insignia by specialty, similar to the United States Navy.
-Like the British and Spanish armed services, however, senior ranked NCOs (especially in the Philippine Navy) also wear shoulder rank insignia only on the mess, semi-dress and dress uniforms, and in some cases even collar insignia.
-Like the US military all NCOs wear sleeve stripes to denote years of service in the enlisted ranks.
-Sleeve insignia for enlisted personnel in the Army and the Navy are similar but are different from those used in the US while those in the Marine Corps mirror its US counterpart but with special symbols from Master Sergeants onward (adopted in the early 2000s).
+The AFP, like the military forces of Singapore and Indonesia, uses unitary rank insignia for enlisted personnel in the Philippine Army, in the form of raised chevrons increasing by seniority.
+The same principle applies to the EPs of the Philippine Air Force which, this time, uses inverted chevrons from Airman 2nd Class onward.

+In the Philippine Navy, these are supplemented by rating insignia by specialty, similar to their American counterparts.
+Like the British and Spanish armed services, however, senior ranked naval NCOs (from pay grade E-7 onwards) also wear shoulder rank insignia only on the mess, semi-dress and dress uniforms, and in some cases even collar insignia.
+Like the US Navy, all NCOs wear sleeve stripes to denote years of service in the enlisted ranks.
+Sleeve insignia for enlisted personnel in the Army and the Navy are similar but are different from those used in the US, while those in the Philippine Marine Corps mirror its US counterpart but with special symbols from Master Sergeants (E-7) onward (adopted in the early 2000s).

-Officer ranks in the AFP are inspired by revolutionary insignia used by the Philippine Army after the 1898 declaration of independence.
-These are unitary rank insignia used in the every day, combat, duty and technical uniforms both on shoulders and collars (the latter in the khaki uniforms of the Navy), but in the semi-dress, dress and mess uniforms are different: The Army, Air Force and Marine Corps use unitary rank insignia on the shoulder board but the Navy uses the very same rank insignia format as in the US Navy except for the star (for Ensigns to Captains) in almost all officer uniforms and all general officer and flag officer shoulder boards in the full dress uniform are in gold colored backgrounds with the rank insignia and the AFP seal (the star arrangement is the same in the Army, Air Force and Marines but is different in the Navy).
-The Navy uses sleeve insignia only on its dress blue uniforms.
-Lieutenants and Captains wear 1 to 3 triangles (and Navy Ensigns and Lieutenants (junior and senior grades) in their working, duty and combat uniforms) while Majors, Lieutenant Colonels and Colonels wear 1, 2, and 3 suns (both triangles and suns have the ancient baybayin letter ka (K) in the center) as well as Navy superior officers (Lieutenant Commanders, Commanders and Captains) in their working, duty and combat uniforms respectively.
+Officer ranks in the AFP are inspired by insignia used by the Philippine Revolutionary Army after the 1898 Declaration of Independence.
+These are unitary rank insignia used in the General Office Attire (GOA), both on shoulders (Army, and Air Force) and collars (Navy and Marine Corps).
+Lieutenants and Captains (O-1 to O-3) wear 1 to 3 triangles (and Navy Ensigns and Lieutenants (junior and senior grades) in their working, duty and combat uniforms) while Majors, Lieutenant Colonels and Colonels (O-4 to O-6) wear 1 to 3 suns.
+Both triangles and suns have the ancient baybayin letter ka (K) in the center, symbolizing for Kalayaan ("Freedom"), and reflecting their lineage with their Katipunan, and Revolutionary Army forefathers during the Revolution of 1896.

+Same insignias are worn on the chest as simplified 1in x 2.5in embroidered patches in their respective Battle Dress Uniform (BDU), namely: